pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 Anxieties aren't the biggest drag on the purchase momentum.
 This last force is:

-### In the bottom left: Habits of the present.
+### In the Bottom Left: Habits of the present.

 Habits are strong things to change in a person.
 A buyer will prefer not doing anything over doing something.
 He will prefer his inefficient cobbled-together process over buying some software to smooth out the process and make it more efficient.
 He just won't be upgrading his drill to a new model if the old one does the job, even if the new model has many attractive features.

 "I will just...": these are the words that end up pulling back the buyer into not buying the product, into ultimately saying _not this_ or _not now_.

-The force of the Habits of the Present are essentially the buyer's fallback position.
+The force of the _Habits of the Present_ are essentially the buyer's fallback position.
 The place of highest entropy.
 It's where the real purchase friction comes from.

 In the case of my friend and his Christmas shopping, there might have been these elements to his fallback position: